hmchen47/DataScience/ML/ML-Stanford/18-OCR.md

       <img src="images/m18-08.png" style="margin: 0.1em;" alt="Text detection 1" title="Text detection: identify blocks for text" width="300">
     </a></div>
   </div>

+  + IVQ: Suppose you are running a text detector using 20x20 image patches.
+You run the classifier on a 200x200 image and when using sliding window, you “step” the detector by 4 pixels each time.
+(For this problem assume you apply the algorithm at only one scale.)
+About how many times will you end up running your classifier on a single image?
+(Pick the closest answer.)

+    1. About 100 times.
+    2. About 400 times.
+    3. About 2,500 times.
+    4. About 40,000 times.

+    Ans: 3

 + Photo OCR Pipeline
   1. Text detection